zer0wipe/synapse/README.md

 - Depth and total note count are capped by settings so the context stays focused.
 - Automatic context is invisible in the sidebar by design—use it as the default, then pin notes whenever you want to take manual control.

+### LLM Profiles & Tuning

+- Choose a sampling profile (Default, Creative writer, Coding assistant, Precise research) to quickly swap between tuned behaviours.
+- Every profile simply pre-fills the underlying knobs—temperature, nucleus/top-k sampling, repetition penalties, Mirostat controls, and context/token limits.
+- Switching any slider or numeric input flips the profile to Custom so you can iterate from a preset without losing your tweaks.

 ### Keyboard-First Commands

 | Command                                 | Default Hotkey    | Description                                            |